h4x0rMadness/ec601-ShiroResearch/README.md

 Cryptography: Keeping data secure using cryptographic algorithms while still being easy to use.

+What can you do with Apache Shiro?

+Here are some things that you can do with Apache Shiro:

+Authenticate a user to verify their identity

+Perform access control for a user, such as:

+  Determine if a user is assigned a certain security role or not

+  Determine if a user is permitted to do something or not

+  Use a Session API in any environment, even without web or EJB containers.

+  React to events during authentication, access control, or during a session’s lifetime.

+  Aggregate 1 or more data sources of user security data and present this all as a single composite user ‘view’.

+  Enable ‘Remember Me’ services for user association without login … and much more - all integrated into API.

 ## Pros and Cons:

 Pros: flexibility, easy to configure, supports cloud, desktop and mobile platform